Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Gemüse Kebap

-Scondary to the classic döner is the gemüse (vegetable) kebab: a chicken kebab with vegetables.
-Mustafa’s Gemüse Kebap and Rüyam are the two most legendary in this category but be warned that you will likely have to queue up.
+Secondary to the classic döner is the gemüse (vegetable) kebab: a chicken kebab with vegetables.
+Mustafa’s Gemüse Kebap and Rüyam are the two most legendary in this category, but be warned that you will likely have to queue up for the privilege.

 Berliner Pfannkuchen